pythonpioneer/machine-learning/what-is-machine-learning.md

 ## Table of Contents

 1. Introduction to Machine Learning
-2. What is Machine Learning
-3. How Machine Learning works
+2. How Machine Learning works
-4. Types of Machine Learning
+3. Types of Machine Learning
    - Supervised Machine Learning
    - Unsupervised Machine Learning
    - Reinforcement Machine Learning
-5. Real-world applications of Machine Learning
+4. Real-world applications of Machine Learning
-6. Advantages of Machine Learning
+5. Advantages of Machine Learning
-7. Disadvantages of Machine Learning
+6. Disadvantages of Machine Learning
-8. Challenges in Machine Learning
+7. Challenges in Machine Learning
-9. Conclusion
+8. Conclusion

+## 1. Introduction to Machine Learning

+Machine Learning is a revolutionizing technology and it has the potential to transmute the future.
+It enables computers to make data-driven decisions without explicit human interactions.
+As we know, Machine Learning (ML) is a subset of Artificial Intelligence (AI) that allows computers to learn from data or make decisions or predictions based on that learning.
+Unlike traditional programming approaches, where a programmer must explicitly define rules for a task, ML systems automatically learn from the data, identify patterns, and make decisions without being explicitly programmed for specific tasks.

+----Image---->>>>>> AI and ML venn diagram

+Machine Learning systems usually take place where rule-based programming or traditional programming approaches are too complex or impractical to implement.
+Such as Image recognition, text recognition, and self-driving cars.

+**Formal Definition of Machine Learning**

+In technical terms, machine learning refers to the development of algorithms that enable a machine to improve its performance based on past experiences.
+These experiences are usually presented in the form of data, and the machine learns by analyzing this data to identify trends and patterns.